 Governance

 Orgalim is an international not-for-profit association with its legal seat in Brussels.
 Our membership comprises national associations and European sector associations from the mechanical engineering, electrical engineering, electronics and metal technology industries of European countries.
-The full list of members is available here and our statutes can be viewed here.
+The full list of members is available here and our Articles of Association can be viewed here

 Our members drive our advocacy work through a number of governance bodies and policy committees.
 Senior industry leaders representing our organisation engage with decision makers at the highest political level.
 At the working level, Orgalim’s hundreds-strong network of experts contributes input and insights to shape positions on the EU policies and regulations impacting the technology industries.
 The secretariat in Brussels coordinates this work and manages engagement with the EU institutions.